1. What is bilingualism?

 Languages are not inanimate objects, to be acquired once and then kept in the dusty storeroom of the mind.
 They are living things that capture our imagination and define our reality: Language, emotion and identity are tightly bound together.
 It may be that somebody speaks a language perfectly from childhood yet still doesn’t see herself as bilingual because she doesn’t live in that country and doesn’t feel in touch with the culture, humor and social signifiers.
 Others see themselves as bilingual from the moment they feel able to express themselves without restraint or hesitation.

-Yet for the purpose of this article, let’s settle on a common definition: Bilingual people are those who grew up speaking two languages and are able to switch effortlessly between the two.
+For the purpose of this article, let’s settle on a common definition: Bilingual people are those who grew up speaking two languages and are able to switch effortlessly between the two.
 If we take this as a starting point, we can ask the question: What particular psychological characteristics are found in these people?
 Or put differently, how does the bilingual brain work?

-II – The bilingual brain
+2. The bilingual brain

 World and language